-The determination of resistivity was performed by geoelectric exploration method with total 28 electrodes at 6m electrode spacing by our client belirti.
-These 28 electrodes are mounted on the drilled holes on the cliff by using bentonite solutions.
-Automatic measurements were taken with dipole-dipole, Wenner and Shlumberger arrays, and the measure data sets are combined for joint inversion by EarthImager 2D.
+The determination of resistivity was performed by geoelectric exploration methods with a total of 28 electrodes at 6m electrode spacing.
+These 28 electrodes were mounted on the drilled holes in the cliff by using a bentonite solution.
+Automatic measurements were taken with Dipole-Dipole, Wenner and Shlumberger arrays, and the measured data sets were combined for joint inversion with EarthImager™ 2D.

 The contact resistance on the study area was varying between 20kOhm to 240kOhm during the measurements.
-Such high contact resistances result in low current injection between 1mA to 44mA.
-In spite of low current injection, the measured voltage signal strength was good between 0,11mV to 3210m with high resolution SuperSting R8.
-The joint inversion result shows about 8%RMS error and L2=0.95.
-The high resistive areas demonstrate possible void areas and low resistive areas shows fractured areas on the vertical profile in the limestone outcrop
+Such high contact resistances resulted in low current injection between 1mA to 44mA.
+In spite of the low-current injection—with the high-resolution SuperSting™ R8—the measured voltage signal strength was good between 0,11mV to 3210m.
+The joint inversion result showed about 8%RMS error and L2=0.95.
+The high-resistive areas demonstrated possible void areas and low-resistive areas showed fractured areas on the vertical profile in the limestone outcrop.

 Ease of use: It’s convenient to use AGI tools on extreme topography.

 Specially designed tools: These rugged instruments are useful for work in all kinds of terrain and topography

 Joint Inversion: It’s convenient to improve inversion results for noisy data sets on such high contact resistance areas.